Clothing: preventing strangulation and suffocation

 - Keep cots away from blinds and curtains – children can easily strangle themselves on dangling curtain cords.
 Fit blinds and curtains with rods instead of cords, or wrap cords in a cleat or cord safety device, up high out of reach of children.

-- Keep hanging mobiles out of your baby’s reach so he can’t strangle himself with them.
+- Keep hanging mobiles out of your baby’s reach.
 Also keep mobile strings short.

 - Make sure that bed railings fit tightly against the side of the mattress with no gaps between the mattress and bed railing.
 Gaps between the mattress and bed railings can be a suffocation risk if your child gets trapped or stuck while sleeping.

 - Avoid putting baby to sleep on soft surfaces like couches, sheepskin rugs, beanbags, waterbeds, doonas and loose or fluffy bedding.
 Babies might roll over into an unsafe sleeping position on these surfaces.
-Also, children shouldn’t sleep on adult beds.

 Simple precautions can reduce strangulation risks from blinds, cords and ropes around your house:

 - Keep all cords out of reach of toddlers, and move chairs away from blinds so toddlers can’t climb up to reach cords.
 You can fit blinds without cords, and curtains with rods instead of cords.

 - If your blinds have cords, wrap the cords in a cleat or cord safety device (available from hardware stores) attached to the wall at least 1.6 m above floor level.
 Make sure any remaining cords are wrapped around the cleat or hidden within the safety device.